html> Prof. Wickerhauser's Math 4560 class - 7 December 2025

 Prerequisites.
 Math 233, Math 310, and Math 3200, or permission of the instructor.

 Time.
-Classes meet Mondays, Wednesdays and Fridays, 1:00 pm to 1:50 pm, in Louderman Hall, room 458.
+Classes meet Mondays, Wednesdays and Fridays, 1:00 pm to 1:50 pm, in Simon Hall, room 23.

 Homework assignments:

 Grading.
 One grade will be assigned for homework (with the lowest HW score dropped) and one for the final project.
-These three will contribute as follows to the course grade: HW 70%, FP 30%.
+These two will contribute as follows to the course grade: HW 70%, FP 30%.
 Letter grades, computed from the course score, will be at least the following:

 Office Hours.
 MWF 2-3pm, namely after each class, in my office in Cupples I, room 105a, or by appointment.